kjcjohnson/ks2-mono/README.md

 ;   PPS: 185.81prog/s
 ```
 Note the following points:
-* The solving time is measured in one-second increments
 * The maximum memory offset is the peak memory usage above the baseline usage before solving a problem
 * The programs per second (PPS) measures how many candidate programs were executed per second on average during solving